Enichan/Ini/README.md

 Comments are ignored and not saved.
 Inline comments at the end of values are not supported.
 Anything before the first section is also ignored.

+Empty sections are not saved unless SaveEmptySections is set to true.

+Attempting to retrieve missing sections or values through indexing will not throw exceptions.

 # Saving
 ```csharp
 var ini = new IniFile();